 Inaccurate Speed Sensor on Treadmill

-Another of the common treadmill problems is the speed sensor.
+Another common treadmill problem is the speed sensor.
 The speed sensor essentially converts the revolutions per minute of the treadmill belt into miles/kilometers per hour.
 If there is something wrong with the speed sensor or if it is simply loose, the speed display may show some kind of error code.
 Rather than call in a tech to just tighten the connectors, you can check for yourself if the speed sensor has just come loose or if there is a problem with the sensor itself.

 First unplug the treadmill, as you don’t want it turning on or moving while checking the speed sensor.
 Remove the motor cover and trace the black and white wires to the circuit board below.
 Then remove the wires from their terminals.
-Finally, remove the bolts securing the motor to the mounting bracket and lift from the opposite end from the front roller pulley.
+Finally, remove the bolts securing the motor to the mounting bracket and lift from the opposite end of the front roller pulley.
 This should give the belt enough slack for you to remove it.
 Then position the motor upright to access the speed sensor and mounting bracket below.